debix-tech/debix-som-c/README.md

 - Place on a stable, flat, non-conductive surface and avoid contact with conductive items.

 **Connections:**
-- Only connect compatible devices to the GPIO ports to avoid damage and warranty voiding.
 - Use peripherals that comply with relevant standards for the country of use and ensure proper insulation and operation.

 **Additional notes:**